piernikowyludek/piernikowyludek.github.io/_posts/2024-06-01-my-first-post.md

 *Note: I was going to run this experiment myself but it turns out that GPT-4o inference is x5 more expensive than GPT-3.5-turbo.
 Verifying whether the lie detector still works for GPT-4o completely has obliterated my $250 budget for this project.*

 ## Could this be implemented in a real-world application?
-:green_circle: **Pros:** :green_circle:
+🟢 **Pros:**
 + Very little training data is required for the Logistic Regression model training
 + No need to retrain the lie detector for a different LLM - just need to collect a validation set and find the right decision threshold.
 So the model could be useful as a protective layer above an LLM we have access to.
++ The accuracy is quite high - high enough to potentially use this lie detector is some sort of Human-in-the-loop setting

-:red_circle: **Limitations:** :red_circle:
+🔴 **Limitations:**
+- Implementation would be slow and expensive in practice.
+I'll analyse the cost and processing time for calling the OpenAI API given that both the authors and I have used this technique.
+I'm sure both the cost and processing time could be improved if you have access to the LLM and can write a custom inference code.
+Nevertheless, asking 48 follow-up questions is an extra computational burden that's hard to omit.\
+\
+Cost per 100 queries\
+\
+Simple question and answer:\
+avg_truth/lie_prompt + avg_question_len = 80 + 90 = 170 words \
+avg_answers = 110 words\
+API call: 0.8 sec\
+GPT-4o: $0.35\
+GPT-3.5-turbo: $0.04\
+\
+Question, answer, and 48 follow-up questions and anwers:\
+avg_truth/lie_prompt + avg_question_len + avg_answer + avg_followup_question = 80 + 90 + 110 + 112 = 392 words \
+avg_answers = 23 words\
+API call: 40 sec\
+GPT-4o: $15.17\
+GPT-3.5-turbo: $1.52\
+\
-- Implementation would be slow and expensive in practice The solution is unfortunately quite impractical - it requires asking 48 follow-up questions possibly after each back and forth with an LLM.
-There are optimisations to be had if you had access to the model inference code and not used a model via an API.
-But even then it is quite costly.
-We could try to find a set of the fewest questions that are still effective at catching lies.
+The solution is unfortunately quite impractical - it requires asking 48 follow-up questions possibly after each back and forth with an LLM.
+Idea for reducing the computational burden: Try to find a set of the fewest questions that are still effective at catching lies.

 - Decision threshold dependency: in practice it only works with known LLMs that you’ve set a decision threshold for
-- Limited Scope: The current study only focuses on (mostly factual) question-answering tasks.
+- Limited Scope: The current study only focuses on (mostly factual) question-answering tasks which the authors note themselves.
 This limits the detector's applicability to other types of dialogues or contexts, such as non-QA interactions or instrumental lies in text-based games.
 The approach might not work in situations where the LLM produces a more complex, long-form output.

 ## Conclusion